akeneo/pim-helpcenter/content/updates/2020-11/2-DQI-new-missing-image-criteria.md

 You all know the expression _a picture is worth a thousand words_, don't you?
 Images are a critical element in designing compelling product experiences.
 Data Quality Insights now checks whether your products have an image or not.

-Don’t forget them, otherwise, it will decrease your enrichment grade!
+Don’t forget them, otherwise, it will reduce your enrichment grade!

 ![The "Missing image" criteria](../img/TODO.png)